 - BidSketch works with FreshBooks and RightSignature, both of which I depend on

-- It’s run by Ruben Gamez, whom I’ve had the pleasure of consulting for – he’s an awesome guy
+- It’s run by Ruben Gamez, whom I’ve had the pleasure of working with – he’s an awesome guy

 - It makes it easy to repurpose content… so I don’t have to create proposals from scratch